eur0pa/DS2Fix64/README.md

 2. unpack it in \Dark Souls II Scholar of the First Sin\Game (in your Steam installation directory)
 3. play the game

+## Can I get (soft)banned for using this?

+Technically, no. It doesn't alter anything we know causes a softban (some item stacks or SM), nor DS2 / DS2SotFS makes use of VAC.

 ## Current fixes

 ### Durability bug